citypay/citypay-paylink-wordpress/readme.md

         You have specified an amount that more than that the practice is able to accept.
     [/error-message]

+## Standalone Payment Button

+`[citypay-pay-btn]`: Adds a button to the page that generates and redirects the user to a paylink payment page with the amount, identifier and description provided in the button attributes.

+`label`: Label to be presented on the button

+`amount`: The amount to be charged to the customer.

+Note: This amount is in the lowest currency value, i.e 1050 = £10,50

+`identifier`: A unique identifier for each button appended to a UUID value to be defined as the transaction Identifier.

+`description`: Adds a custom paramater to the transaction with the product description.

+### Example:
+    [citypay-pay-btn label="Pay with CityPay" amount="1050" identifier="Product123" description="Product description"]

 ## Processing test transactions

 To test the operation of an e-commerce solution based on WooCommerce in